 - Get some time off: Your skin will peel heavily in the next few days.
 You don’t want anyone to see you like that!
 Take at least a week off work.
 10 days is even better.

 During The TCA Peel:

-- Your skin will sting: think of someone rubbing sanpaper all over your skin.
-It’s not painful enough to require anaesthetic but it’s VERY uncomfortable.
+- Your skin will sting: Think of someone rubbing sandpaper all over your skin.
+It’s not painful enough to require anaesthetic, but it’s VERY uncomfortable.

 After A TCA Peel:

-- Antibiotic: apply an antibiotic cream reguarly to protect your skin and prevent infection.
+- Antibiotic: Apply an antibiotic cream regularly to protect your skin and prevent infection.
 Your skin is stripped bare so it needs help against bacteria.

 How Do TCA Peels Compare To Glycolic Acid Peels?

-I got for a glycolic acid peel every 3 or 4 months, but I’ve never tried a TCA peel before.
+I go for a glycolic acid peel every 3 or 4 months, but I’ve never tried a TCA peel before.

 Why?
 I don’t believe in suffering more when you can get the same results with less drama.